-David Mendosa, Leading HealthCentral Contributor for More Than a Decade, Dies at 81
+David Mendosa, Leading HealthCentral Contributor, Dies at 81

 David Mendosa, the leading type 2 diabetes advocate and writer for HealthCentral for 12 years, passed away after a short illness on May 8, 2017.
 He was 81.